orbingol/NURBS-Python/docs/modules.rst

 a convenient data structure implemented with Python properties and evaluation functionality.
 Everything is self-contained, there is no need for loading external modules.

-following modules are included in this library:
+Following modules are included in this library:

 .. toctree::
     :maxdepth: 1